AdguardTeam/KnowledgeBaseDNS/docs/private-dns/server-and-settings/server-and-settings.md

 When you set up Private AdGuard DNS, you'll encounter the term *servers*.

-A server acts as the "profile" that you connect your devices to.
+A server acts as the “profile” that you connect your devices to.

 Servers include configurations that you can customize to your liking.